availo/wowza-vhost-loadbalancer/README.md

    current updates of Wowza Media Server 3.x.

 ## Prerequisites

+### Supported wowza versions
+The module has been tested with Wowza versions 3.1.2, 3.5.x and 3.6.2, but only 3.5.x and 3.6.2 are currently actively tested by me.

+Wowza 2.x is currently not supported, and will require modifications to work.
+There are no plans to support Wowza 2.x, due to lack of a valid license for this platform.

 ### Original LoadBalancer 2.0
 This module depends on the original LoadBalancer 2.0 in order to run: